7 Marketing Tools You Should Be Using to Market Your Local Business

 A good rule of thumb is to aim for approximately 1% keyword usage.
 That means that for a one thousand word blog post, you would use your primary keyword 10 times.
 You can also use some secondary keywords.
 As long as the content is relevant and highly readable, you’ll reap the full benefits of your keywords.

-Make Your NAP Listings Consistent
+Make Your NAP Listings Consistent (use be consistent image)

 When was the last time you checked the consistency of your NAP listings online?
 A NAP listing is any listing where your company’s name, address, and phone number appear.